phetsims/area-model-common/doc/implementation-notes.md

 Most things are related to either a **horizontal** or **vertical** value (and how the space is partitioned along that orientation).
 These are usually color-tagged, so:

-- Horizontal values on proportional screens are coloed Red
+- Horizontal values on proportional screens are colored Red
 - Vertical values on proportional screens are colored Blue
 - Horizontal values on generic screens are colored Green
 - Vertical values on generic screens are colored Purple